-The Organization has \$1,778,603 of financial assets available within one year of the statement of financial position date consisting of cash and cash equivalents of \$1,243,230 and investments of \$535,373. \$2,404,539 the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
+The Organization has \$1,790,833 of financial assets available within one year of the statement of financial position date consisting of cash and cash equivalents of \$475,190 and investments of \$1,315,643.
+However, \$97,056 of the financial assets available within one year are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.